percona/mongodb_exporter/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
 1. what parameters are being passed to `mongodb_exporter`
-2. describe triggers to reproduce the issue
+2. describe steps to reproduce the issue

 **Expected behavior**
 A clear and concise description of what you expected to happen.